 7, 8, and 9.
 Extra Credit

 Brush and Rinse.
-Whole30’s own Melissa Hartwig Urban shared her two favorite Whole30-compliant products, found at most health food stores (like Whole Foods or Sprouts), or available online.
+Whole30’s own Melissa Hartwig Urban shared her two favorite Whole30-compatible products, found at most health food stores (like Whole Foods or Sprouts), or available online.
 The first is Wow Peppermint Oil Drops, made from peppermint leaves.
 Place 1-2 drops on the back of your hand, lick, and follow up with a sip of water.
 Don’t overdo it here; these drops are strong.
 She also loves Essential Oxygen Brushing Rinse, which works both on your toothbrush and as a between-brushing mouth rinse, and comes in a convenient travel size for your purse or gym bag.
 (You may also have heard of using a drop of peppermint essential oil under the tongue or in a glass of water, but there has been much controversy over whether directly ingesting essential oils is a safe practice.
 Check with your health care provider first.)

 Coconut Oil Pulling.
 Oil pulling is technique that can be easily traced back to ancient times, and the “pulling” itself refers to the oil pulling bacteria out of the gums and from the top film of the teeth.
 Coconut oil is naturally antibacterial and when it binds to the plaque on the teeth, it naturally reduces the bacterial populations in the mouth.
 Try an all-in-one coconut + peppermint kit from Mintycoco.